obecerra3/OpenWorldJS/first_idea.md

 should there be impending doom

 incentivize travelling in groups. there should be monsters or something that can only be defeated by a group of people. exploring selfishness and greed, prisoner's dilemma type thing. trust and betrayal.

+maybe u should be able to punch people, center of maze should be a safe zone.

+maybe they should have a shitty map that gives them some sense of progress.

+fast travel back to the centre of the map and rooms that u have already visited.

+rooms are safe zones.

+maybe make it so that people can buy powerups to help them with the game.

+WHATS SHOULD THE PLAYERS LOOK LIKE??

+monetization: aesthetic/emotes, maybe the people should be able to buy new markers to teleport to around the maze.

+everyone should have a marker that they can teleport around to.

+what should happen when someone dies? should they drop loot? trust and betrayal.

+most interesting part is social interaction.

+massive trees that you see above the maze.

 ￼<img width="300px" src="inspiration/maze.jpg"></img>￼<img width="300px" src="inspiration/slender.png"></img>
 ￼